What is the best publication strategy in science?

 To protect yourself, do some safety checks before you submit a paper.
 Check the white lists of trustworthy journals and publishers available on the internet – or at least google the journal name and the term “predatory” to see whether something comes up.

-Open access publishing allows a wide audience to access your work without a paywall, enhancing the impact of your research.
-However, open-access publishing is a big business and attracts many unethical persons.
+Open-access publishing allows a broad audience to access your work without a paywall, enhancing the impact of your research.
+However, open-access publishing is a big business; therefore, it is expensive and attracts many unethical persons.

 Use your social media and online presence to your advantage

-In addition, your citation score (i.e., how often your papers are cited by other authors) becomes increasingly important as your career advances.
+In addition, your citation score (i.e., how often other authors cite your papers) becomes increasingly important as your career advances.
 Thus, you should increase the number of citations.

 For example, use your online and social media presence to disseminate your scientific publications.
 Online platforms are valuable tools for sharing research results and new knowledge with key opinion leaders, healthcare professionals, and the general public, leading to broader public debates.
 Your online presence can make your work more visible and attract potential audiences.